The line was used for numerous tests, most of which are lost in the mists of time, but one or two stick in the memory.

 Stabled at Mickleover next to the shed with the

 Derailment Detection Device

 At the end of 1974 the line was used to demonstrate a 'derailment detection device'.
 This was thought necessary since a large number of 4-wheeled vacuum braked wagons were still in use on BR and derailments were not uncommon.
 If after derailment the brake pipe remained complete, the derailed wagons could run for miles damaging the track and often the loco crew didn't even know they had a derailed wagon, the power of the modern diesels was unaffected by the extra drag.
 The device was connected to the braking system and consisted of one ceramic pipe above the vehicle's leaf springs and one attached to the axlebox.
 When the vehicle de-railed the gap above the spring was closed thereby breaking the element and venting the brake pipe, alternatively the one on the axlebox would come into contact with the rail head.
-Although tested by deliberately de-railing a van the system was not really a practical proposition and was never developed any further.
+Although successfully tested by deliberately de-railing a van the system was not really a practical proposition and was never developed any further.

 |The devices are shown attached

 to the suspension of a 10ft wheelbase 'Vanfit'.
 The white parts are the